rstudio-education/arm-workshop-rsc2019/content/prework/packages.markdown

 install.packages(c("tidyverse", "babynames"), dependencies = TRUE)
 ```

-Can you load the package?
+Can you load the packages?

 ```r
 # should just work if installed